Abla-Beatrice/Visualizing-Data-with-Leaflet/README.md

 - - -

-### Level 2: More Data (Optional)
+### Level 2: More Data

 ![5-Advanced](Images/5-Advanced.png)

 I plot a second data set on my map to illustrate the relationship between tectonic plates and seismic activity.
 I pull in a second data set and visualize it along side your original set of data.
 Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

-* Plot a second data set on our map.
+* Ploting a second data set on my map.

-* Add a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.
+* Adding a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.

-* Add layer controls to our map.
+* Adding layer controls to our map.

 - - -